 How Long Do Car Batteries Last?

 How long do car batteries last?
-It’s good to know the signs since nobody wants the experience of having a dead battery.
+In general, your car will usually need a new battery after three to four years.However, it’s good to know the signs you need a new one since nobody wants the experience of having a dead battery.
 Turning the ignition only for nothing to happen can derail your whole day.
 Ira Toyota of Danvers can answer all questions about car batteries for drivers in Danvers, Peabody, and Salem, MA.
-Learn the signs of a failing car battery and contact us to schedule a service appointment.
+Learn the signs of a failing car battery and more below and then contact us to schedule a service appointment if needed.

 Car Battery Lifespan